 A five-star relocation for your pets – The planning

-How can you help him feel less stressed and settle in easier in his new surroundings?
-With the support of our pet moving experts, we have developed a step-to-step guide to make your move abroad with your furry friend, if not 100% stress-free, much more comfortable not only for you but more importantly, for him!
+There is a way you can help them feel more confortable and settle in easier in their new home.
+With the support of our pet moving experts, we have developed a step-by-step guide to make your move abroad with your furry friends, if not 100% stress-free, much more comfortable not only for you but more importantly, for them!

 1. Start planning the move as soon as possible

 For long distances, air transport is the best solution and IPATA– International Pet and Animals Association – members are the best choice to ensure that your pet is transported safely to your new home.

 Specialised moving companies like Crown Relocations can provide a broad list of services, taking care of your beloved family members before, during and after the move.

 2. Booking your flights - for your pet and for you!

 Most pet owners prefer to travel in the same flight as their pets.
 While this is possible, animal seats on flights are limited and therefore, preparing in advance is essential.
 Let your pet specialist know your preferred flight dates, airlines and any other important details to consider for the booking.
 They will try to accommodate to your preferences.

 Bear in mind that direct flights are better for your pet as the departure and the landing are the parts more uncomfortable for them.
 As your pet’s flight choices are much more limited that your flight choices it's always a good idea to wait to book your flight until your pet’s flight is confirmed.
 Keep in mind that rules and regulations may also vary by airline.
 In most cases, if you pay an extra fee, smaller cats or dogs can travel with you in a small crate.
 Larger pets can fly in the cargo area, where you have more limitations.
 Make sure the kennel your pet will be travelling in adheres to all regulations.